sqlxpert/lights-off-aws/README.md

 ## On/Off Switch

-* You can change the Enable parameter in CloudFormation.
+* You can change the Enable parameter of your LightsOut CloudFormation stack.
-* This switch is per-region and per-AWS-account.
+* This applies per-region and per-AWS-account.
-* While Enable is false, scheduled operations do not happen; they are skipped permanently.
+* While Enable is `false`, scheduled operations do not happen; they are skipped permanently and cannot be reprised.

 ## Security Model

-* Allow only a few trusted users to tag AWS resources.
+* Allow only a few trusted people to tag AWS resources.
 You can restrict the right to add, change and delete `sched-` tags by including the [`aws:TagKeys` condition key](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html#access_tags_control-tag-keys) in IAM policies, permission boundaries, and service control policies.